-Farm is a theme that students (and teachers) always love because there are so many little topics within farm to learn about such as tractors, planting veggies and fruits, farm animals, animal life cycles, and plant life cycles.
-There are so many fun themed farm activities I broke it up into three posts: Farm Math, Literacy, & STEM (this one), Farm Art, Sensory, & Fine Motor, and Farm Dramatic Play.
-You can check out all my Farm items in my TPT shop HERE>
+Farm is a theme that students (and teachers) always love because there are so many little topics to expand upon.
+Kids love incorporating things such as tractors, planting veggies and fruits, farm animals, animal life cycles and plant life cycles.
+There are so many fun themed farm activities that I broke it up into three posts: Farm Math, Literacy, & STEM (this one), Farm Art, Sensory, & Fine Motor, and Farm Dramatic Play.
+You can check out all my Farm items in my TPT shop HERE.

 This post contains affiliate links.

-In the science center, I brought in REAL veggies and seeds for students to touch, feel, smell, measure, and explore.
-Often kids don’t see or tough the veggies BEFORE they are cut up and cooked or maybe they’re a picky eater and just don’t eat many veggies.
+In the science center, I brought in REAL veggies and seeds for students to touch, feel, smell, measure and explore.
+Often kids don’t see or touch the veggies BEFORE they are cut up and cooked.
+Or maybe they’re a picky eater and just don’t eat many veggies.

 Then I added a few books about the life cycle of a veggie and plant.
 You can grab the life cycle of a plant chart freebie HERE.

-In the blocks center, I added farm themed STEM I Can Build posters to inspire students to build and engineer new things related to a farm Then added farm props like veggie counters, small tractors, farm books, and farm animals.
+In the blocks center, I added farm themed STEM I Can Build posters to inspire students to build and engineer new things related to a farm.
+Then I added farm props like veggie counters, small tractors, farm books and farm animals.

 Farm Number Lines!
 This game has two levels to make it easy to differentiate.
 Level one has students trace the numbers and level two has students fill in the missing number.

 Measure veggies (or fruit) with bean rulers or connecting cubes.
-Students measure each veggie and record the result on their clipboard for a fun explore non-standard measurement.
-Read how to make yoru own DIY bean rulers HERE.
+Students measure each veggie and record the result on their clipboard for a fun way to explore non-standard measurement.
+Read how to make your own DIY bean rulers HERE.

-If you live in the country your students may go to real tractor races (aka tractor pulls) at county fairs over the summer so I thought it would be fun to make a Tractor Race Counting Game!
-Roll a dice and dot the corresponding amount with dot markers.
-Use one or two dice and if you use two dice there is also a board to 50 for your higher level learners!
+If you live in the country, your students may go to real tractor races (aka tractor pulls) at county fairs over the summer.
+I thought it would be fun to make a Tractor Race Counting Game!
+Roll a die and dot the corresponding amount with dot markers.
+With this game, you can use one or two dice.
+If you use two dice, there is also a board to 50 for your higher level learners!

-My students went bonkers for the Click, Clack Moo book series by Doreen Cronin like laughing out loud and talking about the books all day long bonkers.
-The first day we read Click, Clack Moo Cows that Type, Giggle, Giggle Quack the second day, Click, Clack, Peep on the third day, and just kept going from there.
+My students went bonkers for the Click, Clack Moo book series by Doreen Cronin!
+The first day we read Click, Clack Moo Cows that Type, Giggle, Giggle Quack the second day, Click, Clack, Peep on the third day and just kept going from there.

 I LOVE these books because the animals and farmer WRITE letters to each other which leads to tons of fun writing activities in the classroom!